kapilreddy/bunshin/README.md

 ### Architecture

 Bunshin uses [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing) for deciding which redis nodes to use for storing cache data.
-While storing a value bunshin will add a server unix timestamp as id, but this timestamp can be provided by the app logic as well.
+While storing a value bunshin will add a server unix timestamp as id, but this id can be provided by the app logic as well.
 As long as this number is monotonically increasing for each modification to the value it will work.

 ### Definations